PrideWood/dacnote/content/index.md

 ---
-title: Welcome to Quartz
+title: 👋 Welcome to Dacnote
 ---
+Hello, I'm Wesley.

-This is a blank Quartz installation.
+This is a new site of my digital garden.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+I hope we can make it more and more beautiful.